Juan Arango Jr.

-Juan Fernando Arango Tortolero (born 27 June 2006) is a Venezuelan footballer who plays as a midfielder for Spanish side Girona B.
+Juan Fernando Arango Tortolero (born 27 June 2006) is a footballer who plays as a midfielder for Spanish side Girona.
+Born in Spain, he represents Venezuela at youth level.

 Early and personal life

-Arango was born in Spain to former Venezuelan international footballer Juan Arango Sr..
+Juan Arango Tortolero Jr. was born in Calvià to former Venezuelan international footballer Juan Arango, who at the time was a professional football player for Mallorca.
 He is the nephew of Edson Tortolero, and the great-grandson of Argenis Tortolero, both of whom also represented Venezuela at international level.
 His cousin, Edson Tortolero Jr., is also a footballer, and currently plays for Venezuelan side Carabobo.

 Club career

 Having begun his career at the academy set up by his father, Escuela de Fútbol Juan Arango, Arango played briefly for Caracas, but due to the COVID-19 pandemic in Venezuela, he only managed an appearance apiece for the club's under-15 and under-17 sides.
 In March 2021, he went on trial with Spanish side Girona, before joining the club at the opening of the summer transfer window in August of the same year.

 He signed his first professional contract with the club in August 2022, penning a three-year deal.
 He marked his debut for Girona's B team with a goal, scoring the club's fourth goal in a 4–2 win against Vilafranca in the Tercera Federación.